Self-Employment and Enterprise

 - Bradford Kickstart Help with small businesses from Bradford Council.

-- GOV.UK Plenty of advice on starting up and developing your business.
+- GOV.UK Plenty of practical advice on starting up and developing your business.

 - Shell LiveWIRE The UK’s biggest online community for entrepreneurs aged 16–30.
 The website is full of useful links and information that will help you start up in business, design business plans etc. To access some of the facilities you will have to register for a free account.

 - Princes Trust The Prince’s Trust Enterprise Programme supports unemployed young people aged 18-30 to work out if their business ideas are viable and whether self-employment is right for them.

 - HMRC Information regarding tax and National Insurance contributions for the self-employed.